moudsen/mailGraph/README.md

 Although still under development (consider the current releases "beta"), I need feedback and interaction with other users of Zabbix that are looking for the functionality I've developed hence I'm releasing my code to the world.

 **List of item to-do**
-1. Passing dynamic parameters via the Webhook for template/output usage => WORK IN PROGRESS, release 1.20
+1. Finding "beta testers" to assist me in further enhancing the use cases => awaiting the first users/feedback!
-2. Finding "beta testers" to assist me in further enhancing the use cases => awaiting the first users/feedback!
+2. Disassociate fetching the graph from the main routine; this is mainly driven by the fact that other Zabbix Media types face the same challenge for picking up graphs hence my work could also be of great use for including graphs in Telegraph, Slack, etc.

 # Zabbix enhancements
 https://support.zabbix.com/browse/ZBXNEXT-6534
 Main ticket asking how to get this Media type onboarded in the Media type section of the manual and the associated Zabbix GitHub directory.
+Although the request to get added has been kind of 'declined', I'm still pushing forward with my development as the original ask for such functionality is from **2010** (!).

 # Installation pre-requisites
 The suggested installation path of this script is on the same host where Zabbix lives but outside the actual Zabbix directory, although it is possible to run the script entirely somewhere else (the code is webhook based, picking up information from Zabbix is via the front-end login and API).

-I've tested my code with Zabbix 5.0.5 (LTS) on Linux with local Postfix.
-Not sure if it can/will run in any Zabbix versions under 5 or on other environments.
+I've tested my code with Zabbix 5.0.x (LTS) on Linux with local Postfix.
+Not sure if it can/will run in any Zabbix versions under 5 or on other environments as I have no facilities nor time available to test on any lower versions.

 # I'm assuming
 - You are familiar with "composer"
-- You know how to configure and secure a webserver/virtual host
+- You know how to configure and secure a webserver/virtual host (Apache, NGINX, etc.)
 - That you have CURL and PHP installed

 # Prepare the installation